-If you’re one of the few who are disciplined enough to set “forever” goals, than more power to you!
+If you’re one of the few who are disciplined enough to set “forever” goals, then more power to you!
 For the rest of us, short-term works best.

-Not only does it want food, it wants calories.
-Calories are your body’s fuel, so when it’s tank is low, it makes you crave the highest calories food…i.e. sugar.
+Not only does it want food, but it also wants calories.
+Calories are your body’s fuel, so when the tank is low, it makes you crave the highest calories food…i.e. sugar.

 5) Cut your sweet-tooth with mint.
 Do you feel like you want “just a little something sweet” after dinner?
 If you can’t seem to give up sweets after dinner, then change the taste in your mouth with a powerful mint or minty gum.

 The strong mint flavor overwhelms your taste buds, which instantly removes your mouth’s need for something sweet.
 I use mints and other “stoppers”, to immediately stop overeating.

 6) Use No Exception Rules (not willpower).
 Willpower is a fragile thing.
 It’s destroyed by things like low blood sugar, which is a symptom of sugar withdrawal.

 You can wake up in the morning, will yourself to give up sugar, and be back on it by noon.

 A better solution is to set a No Exception Rule.
 No Exception Rules have more of a feeling of duty, rather than punishment.

 For example, if you’re someone who always brushes her teeth before going to bed, then you’ll brush before bed…even if you’re dog tired – No Exception.